PRTG Manual: SNMP Custom String Sensor

 If Value Changes |

-Define what the sensor does when the sensor value changes:
+Define what the sensor does when its value changes:

 |